kebsOps/dareyio-pbl/project10.md

 Purchased a domain (toolingkb.xyz) from godaddy.com at $2.33

-We goto Route 53 to Use the purchased domain
+Navigate to Route 53 to use the purchased domain

-Create an hosted zone using purchased domain
+Create an hosted zone using the purchased domain

 <img width="1087" alt="image" src="https://user-images.githubusercontent.com/10085348/181878204-8decc177-5f64-4ef8-b02b-cebb558ddfeb.png">